charlesll/Spectra.jl/docs/index.rst

 Spectra.jl is particularly focused on large datasets because of the high speed of Julia's, e.g. for performing peak fitting along Infrared diffusion profiles.
 For peak fitting for instance, the JuMP interface offers a very flexible yet clear way to build models, that can be solve with solvers such as Ipopt or NLopt.

+Please consult this documentation to learn using Spectra, do not forget to check the Tips_ section if you have issues, and please report anything you want!

 Installation
 ==================